HCEhlers/floodplain_harvesting/README.md

 Similar to fishing, imagine you catch fish, and you see your neighboring vessel using equipment (or enters forbidden zones) in order to create a larger catch.
 You have a feeling something is wrong, yet, you cannot quantify the catch and you do not have legitimate evidence that something illegal is taking place.

 The same occurs when you grow crops through irrigation, and you see your neighbor having large pumps and stores water somewhere on private property.
 Now, as satellites are crossing the skies, it becomes possible to gather information.
-Though, detecting water harvesting is not as simple as detecting a can of Coca-Cola.
+Though, detecting water harvesting is not as simple as detecting a can of Coca-Cola as water storages have various sizes and forms.

-## How NVIDIA Jetson Nano comes into play
+## Our approach to train the resnet 18 model through NVIDIA Jetson Nano to identify water harvesting
+We downloaded images from MAXAR Technologies in regions we knew water harvesting took place.
+From what we discovered, many of the water storages were either semi-full or empty.
+This imposed a problem as our original assumption was binary (yes/no) to detect a water storage, and though the images it was impossible to 'label' a water storage only based on completely full water storages.

+We then came up with an additional label: